 This article is going to summarize some of the research conducted by the Bureau of Labor Statistics (BLS) in conjunction with the Department of Labor.
 The information includes several projections, including workforce demographics, job growth trends, education, training, and replacements.

-According to this latest release, the civilian labor force is expected to grow by 7.4% over a ten-year timeframe from 156 million to nearly 168 million individuals.
+According to this latest release, the civilian labor force is expected to grow by 0.4% over a ten-year timeframe from 162.8 million to nearly 169 million individuals.
 This statistic includes all workers over the age of 16.
-The fastest rate of growth will occur for individuals 55 and older, which will experience a 17.9% rate of growth.
-This increase is a direct result of an aging baby boomer population.

 This first table of information includes the ten fastest growing occupations in terms of numbers of jobs created.